-When you push to GitHub, Netlify does all the work.
+When you push to GitHub (or GitLab or BitBucket), Netlify does all the work.
 No more manual deploying of updates or changes!

-Since your assets are hosted on GitHub, you’ll need to link Netlify to GitHub.
-Click “Link to GitHub”.
+Since your assets are hosted on your git provider, you’ll need to link Netlify to that provider.
+Click “Link to (your provider)”.

 Step 3: Authorize Netlify

 It’s time to allow Netlify and GitHub to talk to each other.
 Clicking the “Authorize Application” button will do just that.
 Like it says in the image below, Netlify doesn’t store your GitHub access token on our servers.
 If you’d like to know more about the permissions Netlify requests and why we need them, you can visit https://www.netlify.com/docs/github-permissions/.